 How much does REX cost?

-Offering a commission for the buyer’s agent is never a requirement and is always negotiable.
+Offering a commission for the buyer’s agent is never a requirement.
+And it's always negotiable.
 In theory, you could work with any discount brokerage or traditional realtor, not offer a buyer’s agent commission, and save that extra 2.5-3%.

 *Compared to a 3% listing fee.